2023 keynote speakers, from left:

 The annual B.C.
 Concurrent Disorders Conference, hosted by PHSA’s BC Mental Health and Substance Use Services, is dedicated to advancing knowledge and building capacity among mental health and substance use professionals who treat people with complex concurrent disorders.
 A concurrent disorder describes when a person has both a mental illness and a substance use problem.

-The 2022 conference included a full program of keynote speakers, panel discussions, and breakout sessions.
+The third annual conference, held on March 9, 2023, included a full program of keynote speakers, panel discussions, and breakout sessions.
 You can access recorded sessions at the links below:

 Introductions & Welcome (Dr. Vijay Seethapathy, Jennifer Duff, Susan Wannamaker, Dr. David Byres, Honourable Jennifer Whiteside)